Professional Doctorate in Clinical Psychology

 Research Requirements

-Research is a key aspect of the identity and skill set of a clinical psychologist.
-We strive to inspire a passion for research in all our trainees.
-In line with the concept of the "scientist-practitioner", we will equip you with the knowledge and skills to undertake high-quality research, appraise literature critically, and adopt an evidence-based approach to clinical practice, where possible.
+We view research as a key aspect of the identity and skill set of a Clinical Psychologist and aim to embed a passion for research in all our trainees.
+In line with the concept of the "scientist-practitioner", our programme of research aims to equip trainees with the knowledge and skills required to undertake high-quality research, appraise literature critically, and adopt an evidence-based approach to clinical practice, where possible.
 We also aim to foster in trainees an awareness of the need for, and motivation to undertake, research in clinical settings - both during their placements and after qualification - to contribute to the evidence base of the profession.

 Assessment

 The final degree is awarded subject to satisfactory performance in the clinical, academic and research components of the programme.
 These aspects are evaluated formally within a system of continuous assessment.
-Academic performance is formally assessed through a written exercise, and the presentation and reflective accounts of problem-based learning assignments.
+Academic performance is formally assessed through the presentation and reflective accounts of problem-based learning assignments.
 Research assessments include:

 - a Small-Scale Service-Related Research project